-At my school in Deptford this issue is exacerbated by high poverty levels and a high street full of unhealthy kebab and fried chicken takeaways.
+At my school in Deptford, this issue is exacerbated by high poverty levels and a high street full of unhealthy kebabs and fried chicken takeaways.

 Lockdown lack of activity

 The pandemic and multiple lockdowns have made this worse.
-With leisure centres closed and sports classes cancelled, children have had less opportunities for exercise.
+With leisure centres closed and sports classes cancelled, children have had fewer opportunities for exercise.